Spencer Steer Player Props: Reds vs. Brewers

 Spencer Steer At The Plate

-- In 38.9% of his games this season, Steer has notched at least one RBI.
-In seven of those games (13.0%) he recorded more than one RBI.
+- In 40.0% of his games this year, Steer has had at least one RBI.
+He's picked up more than one in 14.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.